 More About Europe Traveling:

-Overall, Old Town is the best area to stay in Split for first-time travelers because it is the most covenient location and it has wide range of accommodations that suit all budget travelers.
+Overall, Old Town is the best area to stay in Split for first-time travelers due to its central locations and proximity to major attractions.
 If you stay here, you will be located in the middle of action, within walking distance to tourist attractions, shopping, dining, nightlife venues.